 The peculiarly named half metallic antiferromagnets are the subset of stoichiometric half metals in which the integer moment per cell corresponds to the integer zero.
-In truth, they are half metallic ferrimagnets in which the sum of the down spins exactly cancels the sum of the up spins, and are better characterized as compensated half metals (CHM), a simplification of a designation introduced by the Mainz group.[18]
+In truth, they are half metallic ferrimagnets in which the sum of the down spins exactly cancels the sum of the up spins, and are better characterized as compensated half metals (CHM), a simplification of a designation introduced by the Mainz group [18].
 Certainly there is no antiferromagnetic symmetry.
 Still, the concept of a material with dense magnetic moments and the symmetry of a ferromagnet, yet with no macroscopic field, is an intriguing one with potentially profound implications.
 Most obviously, the current would be 100% spin-polarized without the materials displaying any macroscopic magnetic field.
-Such a property would provide the functionality of a HM ferromagnet, but enable different characteristics in devices (being impervious to magnetic fields in the environment, for example).
+Such a property would provide the functionality of a HM ferromagnet but enable different characteristics in devices (being impervious to magnetic fields in the environment, for example).

-The CHM provides the platform for a novel state of matter, called the single spin superconductor (SSS).[19]
+The CHM provides the platform for a novel state of matter, called the single-spin superconductor (SSS) [19].
 There are now a few examples of superconductivity coexisting with robust ferromagnetism, with UGe2 (under pressure) being the clearest example.
-The character of the allowed pairing states in such systems have been characterized, the interesting question being how the spin state of the Cooper pair (necessarily spin-parallel pairing) couples with the orbital state to produce order parameters with exotic flavors.[20]
+The character of the allowed pairing states in such systems has been characterized, the interesting question being how the spin state of the Cooper pair (necessarily spin-parallel pairing) couples with the orbital state to produce order parameters with exotic flavours [20].
 On the Ginzburg-Landau level of description of currents, it is necessary that the superconducting phase appears in concert with an accompanying flux lattice, to accommodate the intrinsic magnetic field present in the ferromagnet.
 The SSS system is distinct: the spin degree of freedom is simply missing from consideration (much below the magnetic ordering temperature, at least).
-The result is the superconducting pairing of spinless fermions, with allowed order-parameter symmetries having been worked out for common crystal structures.[21]
+The result is the superconducting pairing of spinless fermions, with allowed order-parameter symmetries having been worked out for common crystal structures [21].

-Thus both from the pure science aspect and from the standpoint of applications, this CHM possibility presents a novel system, deserving of the name 'new state of matter.'
-The CHM concept had been introduced by van Leuken et al., who provided a very complex example.[22]
-It was pointed out not long after that the phenomenon of antialignment of moments with identical values of spin (spin 3/2, say, corresponding to $3\mu_B$ on an ion) should not be so unlikely in common crystal structures.[24]
-The double perovskite structure (elpasolite, to solid state chemists) A_2XZO_6 (A = cation; X, Z are magnetic ions) is a good place to start, since there are a great many members of this class already reported by 1993[23], including several with two transition metal ions (which are likely to provide magnetic moments).
-The perovskite structure should also be favored for CHMs by the tendency for antiferromagnetic superexchange in the structure.
+Thus from both the pure science aspect and the standpoint of applications, this CHM possibility presents a novel system, deserving designation as a 'new state of matter'.
+The CHM concept was introduced by van Leuken et al, who provided a structurally and electronically complex example [22].
+It was pointed out not long after that the phenomenon of anti-alignment of moments with identical values of spin (spin 3/2, say, corresponding to $3\mu_B$ on an ion) should not be so unlikely in common crystal structures [24].
+The double perovskite structure (elpasolite, to solid state chemists) A2XZO6 (A = cation; X, Z are magnetic ions) is a good place to start, since there are a great many members of this class already reported by Anderson et al [23], including several with two transition metal ions (which are likely to provide magnetic moments).
+The perovskite structure should also be favoured for CHMs because of the tendency for antiferromagnetic superexchange in the structure.

-An early suggestion for a favorable compound, [24] calculated to have compensating S=1 spins on the transition metal ions, was La2MnVO6.
-Local spin density calculations led to antialigned Mn^{3+} (d^4) and V^{3+} (d^2) ions, with Mn in the low spin state.
-Effort to synthesize this compound has not produced a well ordered material, [25] so the suggestion has not really been definitively tested; achieving well-ordered compounds is one of the challenges in the double perovskite class of materials.
+An early suggestion for a favourable compound [24], calculated to have compensating S = 1 spins on the transition metal ions, was La2MnVO6.
+Local spin density calculations led to anti-aligned Mn3+ (d) and V3+ (d) ions, with Mn in the low-spin state.
+Efforts to synthesize this compound have not produced a well ordered material [25], so the suggestion has not really been definitively tested; achieving well ordered compounds is one of the challenges in the double perovskite class of materials.
 The indications are indeed that both Mn and V are trivalent, and that exchange coupling is strongly antiferromagnetic in sign.
-The Curie-Weiss moment suggests that Mn assumes the high-spin state S=2 rather than S=1, destroying the possibility of being a CHM and instead resulting in a ferrimagnet.
+The Curie-Weiss moment suggests that Mn assumes the high-spin state S = 2 rather than S = 1, destroying the possibility of being a CHM and instead resulting in a ferrimagnet.